 How long does an employer have to pay after termination?

-The Saudi Labour Law requires employers to settle all financial entitlements within the timeframe agreed in the contract or, if not specified, within a reasonable period.
-In practice, most companies process this within 30 days of exit.
-Delays can be reported to MHRSD.
+The Saudi Labour Law requires employers to settle financial entitlements within the timeframe agreed in the contract or, if not specified, within a reasonable period.
+Timelines can vary by contract terms, documentation, and case facts—check your contract and official guidance where available.

 This calculator provides general estimates based on publicly available employment regulations.
 Actual benefits may vary depending on employer policies and contract terms.